-- Personify the innovative spirit of Howard D. Colman.
+Personify the innovative spirit of Howard D. Colman.

-Finalists may be required to interview with members of the selection committee on March 28th, 2019.
-They will be notified no later than March 15th, 2018.
+Finalists will be required to interview with members of the selection committee on March 30, 2020.
+They will be notified no later than March 14th, 2020.

 First year award is $2,500.
 Each year, one of four recipients from the prior year will be selected to have their award renewed for up to three additional years, as long as criteria is met.
 Total award over four years could be as much as $32,500.
 Recipients must be willing to accept full-time summer internship offers through CFNIL and make a good faith effort to return to the Rockford area after graduation.